 - XI.
 Trust Authority Consultation.
 TLO consultation is defined in statute and regulation under AS 37.14.009(a)(2)(C) and 11 AAC 99.050 and clarified under 11 AAC 99.030(d) which requires the Executive Director to consult with the Trust Authority before issuing a public notice of a written decision of best interest.
-This decision document complies with that requirement, as signified by the signatures below. - XII.
+This decision document complies with that requirement, on October 16th, 2024, the Resource Management Committee recommended that the Alaska Mental Health Trust Authority board of trustees concur with the negotiated lease of Trust mineral estate on F70015 on Flume Creek for the exploration and development of placer gold, as proposed.
+On November 13th, 2024, the Alaska Mental Health Trust Authority, Board of Trustees concurred with the disposal of the parcel for a negotiated placer mineral lease. - XII.
 Best Interest Decision.
 Given the information above and the information contained in the complete record, the Executive Director finds that the proposed transaction is in the best interest of the Trust, subject to the terms and conditions addressed in this decision.
 The decision is based upon the consideration of the five Trust management principles set out in 11 AAC 99.020 and is in full compliance with 11 AAC 99.
 This decision does not preclude the TLO from determining that an alternative proposal will serve the best interest of the Trust.
-A future determination of that nature will require a best interest decision specific to the proposal. - A. Non-competitive Disposal Determination.
-11 AAC 99.020 (d) allows for the disposal of Trust land through a competitive basis, unless the Executive Director in consultation with the Trust Authority, determines in a written decision required by 11 AAC 99.040 that a non-competitive disposal is in the best interest of the Trust and its beneficiaries.
-As previously stated, the applicant plans to re-mine placer tailings on the parcel and has specific knowledge of the historical activity on the parcel and the location of potentially valuable placers here.
-Further, the relatively small size of the parcel does not warrant conducting a competitive offering as there is no other interested party.
+A future determination of that nature will require a best interest decision specific to the proposal.

-- XIII.
+- A. Non-competitive Disposal Determination.
+11 AAC 99.020 (d) allows for the disposal of Trust land through a competitive basis, unless the Executive Director in consultation with the Trust Authority, determines in a written decision required by 11 AAC 99.040 that a non-competitive disposal is in the best interest of the Trust and its beneficiaries. - XIII.
 Opportunity for Comment.
 Notice of this Best Interest Decision will take place as provided under 11 AAC 99.050.
 Persons who believe that the decision should be altered because it is not in the best interest of the Trust or its beneficiaries, or because the decision is inconsistent with Trust management principles set out in 11 AAC 99.020 or any other provision of 11 AAC 99, must provide written comments to the TLO during the notice period.
 Following the comment deadline, the Executive Director will consider timely written comments that question the decision based on the best interests of the Trust and its beneficiaries or inconsistency with 11 AAC 99.
 The Executive Director may then, in his or her discretion, modify the decision in whole or in part in response to such comments or other pertinent information, or affirm the Best Interest Decision without changes.
 The Best Interest Decision as modified or affirmed will become the final agency action, subject to reconsideration procedures under 11 AAC 99.060.
 Additional notice will be provided for a substantially modified decision.
 If no comments are received by the end of the notice period, this Best Interest Decision will be affirmed, and the proposed action taken.
 (See notice for specific dates.) - XIV.
 Reconsideration.
 To be eligible to file for reconsideration of this Best Interest Decision, or to file a subsequent appeal to the Superior Court, a person must submit written comments during the notice period.